MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/package-a-guide.md

 # Package a guide in Dynamics 365 Guides

-Packaging a guide allows authors to create a self-contained, real-only file that contains a copy of all contents in a guide.
+Packaging a guide allows authors to create a self-contained, read-only file that contains a copy of all contents in a guide.
 Use a packaged guide to archive versions of a guide, easily migrate guides between environments, or quickly share content with others regardless of permission levels.
 The packaged guide can't be edited and can only be viewed with a HoloLens device in operator mode.

 > [!IMPORTANT]
 > Verify permissions on guide content before packaging a guide.
 Be aware of any sensitive information that might be shared and manage the packaged guide according to your organization's privacy policies.